Menc1us/Menc1us.github.io/_posts/2021-07-12-youtube-video-demo-1.md

 layout: post
 title: YouTube video demo 1
 categories: [video, demo]
-excerpt: You can easily embed YouTube videos in your posts.
-All you have to do is add the following snippet to your post,
 ---

 You can easily embed YouTube videos in your posts.
 All you have to do is add the following snippet to your post.
 Replace <code>aqz-KE-bpKQ</code> in the code with the video ID of your video.